 Fairmont State is an Equal Opportunity-Affirmative Action Institution.
-The University is subject to the Titles VI and VII of the Civil Rights Act of 1964; Title IX of the Education Amendments of 1972; Sections 503 and 504 of the Rehabilitation Act of 1973: the Americans with Disabilities Act of 1990, as amended; the Age Discrimination in Employment Act; the Equal Pay Act; the Vietnam Era Veterans' Readjustment Assistance Act of 1974; Federal Executive Order 11246; and the Genetic Information Nondiscrimination Act of 2008 (GINA), all as amended; and other applicable laws and regulations.
-The institution provides equal opportunity to all prospective and current members of the student body, faculty, and staff on the basis of individual qualifications and merit without regard to race, color, gender, sex, sexual orientation, gender identity, gender expression/association, national origin, age, height, weight, religion, creed, genetic information, disability or veteran's status, as identified and defined by law in employment, admissions, and educational programs and activities.
-Fairmont State neither affiliates knowingly with nor grants recognition to any individual, group, or organization having policies that discriminate on the basis of race, color, gender, sex, sexual orientation, gender identity, gender expression/association, national origin, age, height, weight, religion, creed, genetic information, disability or veteran's status, as identified and defined by law in employment, admissions, and educational programs and activities.
+The University is subject to the Titles VI and VII of the Civil Rights Act of 1964; Title IX of the Education Amendments of 1972; Sections 503 and 504 of the Rehabilitation Act of 1973; the Americans with Disabilities Act of 1990, as amended;

+the Age Discrimination in Employment Act; the Equal Pay Act: the Vietnam Era Veterans' Readiustment Assistance Act of 1974: Federal Executive Order Genetic 11246: and the Information Nondiscrimination Act of 2008 (GINA), all as amended; and other applicable laws and regulations.
+The institution provides equal opportunity to all prospective and current members of the student body. faculty, and staff on the basis of individual qualifications and merit without regard to race, color, gender, sex, sexual orientation, gender identity, gender expression/association, national origin, age, height, weight, religion, creed, genetic information, disability or veteran's status, as identified and defined by law in employment, admissions, and educational programs and activities.
+Fairmont State neither affiliates knowingly with nor grants recognition to any individual, group, or organization having policies that discriminate on the basis of race, color, gender, sex, sexual orientation. gender identity, gender expression/association, national origin, age, height, weight, religion, creed, genetic information, disability or veteran's status, as identified and defined by law in employment, admissions, and educational programs and activities.
 Fairmont State will not discharge or in any other manner discriminate against any employee or applicant for employment because such employee or applicant has inquired about, discussed, or disclosed the compensation of the employee or applicant or another employee or applicant.

-Further inquiries may be directed to the Director of Affirmative Action, who is the Section 504, Title IX Coordinator, located in Room 208 A Hardway Hall, (304) 367-4389, or the Americans with Disabilities Act Coordinator, located in the Turley Student Services Center, (304) 367-4686.
+Further inquiries may be directed to the Title IX and Compliance/ADA and 504 Coordinator, located in Room 231 Hardway Hall, (304) 367-4689.

-Disability/ADA Services
+Office of Accessibility/ADA Services

 Under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act, students with disabilities are due reasonable accommodations in their academic pursuits.
 A student's disability should not unfairly interfere with his or her learning process or evaluation and grading.

-The primary mission of the Fairmont State Disability Services Office (DSO) is to provide leadership and facilitate equal access to all institutional opportunities for students who have disabilities, so they may achieve their academic, personal, and professional goals in preparation for responsible citizenship.
-DSO provides institution wide advisement, consultation, and training on disability-related topics, including legal and regulatory compliance, universal design, and disability scholarship.
+The primary mission of the Office of Accessibility Services Office (OAS) is to provide leadership and facilitate equal access to all institutional opportunities for students who have disabilities, so they may achieve their academic, personal, and professional goals in preparation for responsible citizenship.
+OAS provides institution wide advisement, consultation, and training on disability-related topics, including legal and regulatory compliance, universal design, and disability scholarship.
 We identify and work to remove barriers to foster an all-inclusive campus, and provide individual services and facilitate academic accommodations to students with disabilities.
 Our staff collaborates with students, instructors, staff, and community members to create diverse learning environments that are usable, equitable, inclusive and sustainable by:

-- Advocating for students with disabilities to have access to the same level of service from campus offices as is available to nondisabled students and to receive from DSO only those services not provided elsewhere by the institution. - Fostering the development of a campus culture that values the diversity of disability and that values disability as a core component of diversity. - Encouraging the design of campus environments that welcome students with disabilities and advocating for inclusion of a commitment across institutional departments.
+- Advocating for students with disabilities to have access to the same level of service from campus offices as is available to nondisabled students and to receive from OAS only those services not provided elsewhere by the institution. - Fostering the development of a campus culture that values the diversity of disability and that values disability as a core component of diversity. - Encouraging the design of campus environments that welcome students with disabilities and advocating for inclusion of a commitment across institutional departments.

-Through guidance and technical assistance to the institution on disabilityrelated laws and regulations, DSO fosters academic experiences that are as similar as possible to the experiences of nondisabled students by:
+Through guidance and technical assistance to the institution on disability-related laws and regulations, DSO fosters academic experiences that are as similar as possible to the experiences of non-disabled students by: